enjoping/passwordManager/README.md

 ## Short description
 The passwordManager is an easy and use tool to manage passwords in a team.
 It features a user and group management and is based on modern encryption techniques and the WebCripto API which is build in into all modern Browsers.
-The frontend is based on Angular 4, the frontend is based on Node.js and uses a MongoDB for storing data.
+The frontend is based on Angular 4, the backend is based on Node.js and uses a MongoDB for storing data.
 A detailed description of used technologies can be found later in this documentation.

 ## Supported Browsers